flvyu/Painter/README.md

 I added functionalities to a toolbal on the leftside of the window.
 I also added a tool dialog for the pentool, line tool, eraser tool, and rectangle tool.

-For sliders, I added a feaute to see the values as they changed, but this causes the labels to be removed.
+For sliders, I added a feature to see the values as they changed.
 Each tool has their own pen and changing one pen does not change the pen of the other tool.
-For example, if the line tool width was changed to 20, the rectangle and eraser tool width would still be the default size.
+For example, if the line tool width was changed to 20, the rectangle and eraser tool width would still have their previous size.

 I also implemented mousePressevent, mouseReleaseevent, and mouseMoveEvent, but I did not implement a mouseDoubleClick event.